dsor-isr/slap_simulation/README.md

 roslaunch slap_bringup start_vehicle.launch name:=mblack
 roslaunch slap_bringup start_vehicle.launch name:=mred
 ```
-NOTE: DO NOT RUN THESE COMMANDS ALL AT THE SAME TIME, FOLLOW THE INSTRUCTIONS NEXT BEFORE SPAWNING ALL 3 VEHICLES.
-YOU NEED TO MOVE THE VEHICLE BEFORE SPAWNING ANOTHER ONE SO THAT THEY DO NOT GET STUCK ON EACHOTHER'S FRAMES.

 ### Using the PONTE Console
 - Clone PONTE repo to home directory: